Bootyful: Screening and Discussion with Rokhaya Diallo

 Rokhaya Diallo is a renowned journalist, author, filmmaker, and antiracist feminist advocate, who has fought tirelessly against racial and gender discrimination in France and beyond.
 She is the author of a dozen books and writes a monthly column in the Washington Post, covering issues of racism and sexism in France and abroad.
 She hosts a podcast with Grace Ly called Kiffe Ta Race (Binge Audio), a show which critically examines issues of identity and race.
 She is the Georgetown Gender+ Justice Initiative’s inaugural Researcher-in-Residence for 2021-2024. — Follow Twitter: @RokhayaDiallo, IG: @rokhayadiallo

-Dr. Kwame Edwin Otu is assistant professor of African Studies at Georgetown University.
+Dr. Kwame Edwin Otu is associate professor of African Studies at Georgetown University.
 Professor Otu is a cultural anthropologist with varied interests, ranging from the politics of sexual, environmental, and technological citizenships, public health, and their intersections with shifting racial formations in neocolonial and neoliberal Africa and the African Diaspora.
 Otu’s first book monograph is entitled, Amphibious Subjects: Sasso and the Contested Politics of Queer Self-Making in Neoliberal Ghana (University of California Press, 2022).
 The book is an ethnography on queer self-fashioning among a community of self-identified effeminate men, known in local parlance as sasso.

 More information about the film: